rikardbq/GettingStartedWSL/README.md

 ### With Docker

 - You can run mongo db as a docker container and exposing the port used by mongo in the docker container to the host system to make it accessible as if it was running normally on your system.
+- To persist data across container runs you can create a volumes, do this by running `docker volume create mongodata`
-- `docker run --name local-mongo -d -p 27017:27017 -v /c/Users/<your username>/dev/data/mongo/db:/data/db mongo:latest`
+- `docker run --name local-mongo -d -p 27017:27017 -v mongodata:/data/db mongo:latest`
 - The above command will run a docker container with the name `local-mongo` in daemon mode with the port-mappings `27017` from the docker container to `27017` on the host system, i.e your windows machine.
-Lastly it will map the data folder from the docker container to your system so that the data is not cleared on each run.
+Lastly it will map the data folder from the docker container to your docker volume called `mongodata` that you created earlier.
 - To start the local mongo server you can then run `docker start local-mongo`

 ### Regular install